bixb922/crank-organ/design_and_development/design_and_development.md

 The ESP32 family has a very nice Pulse Count (PCNT) hardware in the CPU, which is a good solution to these problems.
 There are several PRs to add PCNT support to MicroPython.
 PR #12346 is the latest and seems to be in the queue to be merged.
 But I did not want to have a custom image with that PR, depending on ESP-IDF versions and other nitty-gritties.
 As said, I prefer MicroPython stock .bin images.

 A PCNT driver entirely in MicroPython was written.
 It uses the ESP32's registers directly, bypassing ESP-IDF.
 No interrupts are needed, but the PCNT count has to be read before it overflows.
 In practice, since the overflow is around 32000 counts, and since it is safe to assume that it is possible to read the counter several times a second, this allows to count pulse rates of at least 100 kHz, more than enough for this purpose.

 The MicroPython PCNT driver is [here](https://github.com/bixb922/crank-organ/blob/main/src/pcnt.py).
 The driver works with the ```Counter``` and ```Encoder``` classes of PR#12346, so should that PR be merged some day, I can drop the driver.
 The driver can work for both a plain ESP32 and a ESP32-S3 (the ESP32 register definitions are commented).

 This allows the use of an industrial quadrature encoder of 200 pulses per revolution.
 It also could be, say, 5000 pulses per second, but there is no gain.
 In 2 phase mode, this yields 400 pulses per second.
 Reading 10 times a second with asyncio has very low overhead and yields a precision of around 2% for each reading, which is enough for the task.

-Lessons learned:
-* Don't trust software interrupts on the ESP32 when using WiFi or file operations
-* Push time critical stuff to hardware
+L
 # 15. Local time

 Having the local time is really not needed for this application, but it is nice to record the date and time tunes have been played, and the date when MIDI files are updated to know which tunes are new.